alf-Meodel/alf-Meodel/README.md

-# Hello and welcome to my code space 🔥
+# Hello and welcome to my coding space 🔥

 <!-- 🖥️📀🔰☄️🌈📍📈🏷️🔖📲📱📞🔥🎨🧨💣🙀😼🐱🎵🎹🎞️📸🎸🎧 -->

-🔥 Currently searching on NextJS/3D mindful of use secure applicationbest practices and git conventions,
+🔥 Currently exploring NextJS and 3D development, with a focus on secure application best practices and Git conventions.

 ## About Me